Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 This challenges the narrative about economic growth relying on fossil fuels.
 If we don’t make green investments now, we will end up paying more later to deal with the effects of climate change.
 Investing in our planet makes sense for us as well as for the economy.

+> “If we don’t make green investments now, we will end up paying more later to deal with the effects of climate change.”

 ### Flight Free UK

 Tessa, can you explain what Olio is all about and how you came to set it up?